Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Introduction

-Given that the study of transport properties reported by \cite{GG22} has been restricted to a monocomponent granular suspension (granular gas immersed in a molecular gas), it is quite natural to extend the previous analysis to the realistic case of a bidisperse granular suspension.
-Needless to say, the evaluation of the Navier–Stokes transport coefficients for multicomponent granular suspensions is considerably more complicated than for a single suspension since not only is the number of transport of coefficients involved in a mixture larger than for a simple system but they are also given in terms of a set of coupled differential integral equations.
-Thus, to gain some insight into the general problem, we will make in this paper a first step in the understanding of transport in multicomponent granular suspensions and consider a granular binary mixture (immersed in a molecular gas) where the concentration of one of species (impurities or intruders) is much smaller than the other one (tracer limit).
+While the study of transport properties in granular suspensions reported in \cite{GG22} has been restricted to a monocomponent granular suspension (granular gas immersed in a molecular gas), extending this analysis to the more realistic case of a bidisperse granular suspension presents significant new conceptual and technical difficulties and is far from straightforward.
+Indeed, the evaluation of Navier-Stokes transport coefficients for multicomponent suspensions introduces significant new challenges.
+Not only does the number of relevant transport coefficients increase due to the complexity of particle interactions in mixtures, but also these coefficients are defined by a set of coupled integro-differential equations.
+Furthermore, new parameters emerge, such as the mass and size ratios, along with the coefficients of restitution for each pairwise collision, making the problem substantially more intricate than in the monocomponent case.
+Thus, to gain some insight into the general problem, we will make in this paper a first step in the understanding of transport in multicomponent granular suspensions: we consider a granular binary mixture (immersed in a molecular gas) where the concentration of one of species (impurities or intruders) is much smaller than the other one (tracer limit).
 As mentioned before, in the tracer limit one can assume that (i) the state of the excess species (granular gas) is not perturbed by the presence of intruders and (ii) one can also neglect collisions among tracer particles themselves in their corresponding kinetic equation.